Welcome to Volume 7 of Executed to Suppress His Message.

 And he said to me, “These words are faithful and true”; and the Lord, the God of the spirits of the prophets, sent His angel to show to His bond-servants the things which must soon take place (Revelation 22:6).

 Think About This

-> Christ’s most trusted apostles — James, John, and Peter — all believed they were living in the “last days.”
-And without any doubt, all three believed the Second Coming of Christ was in their immediate future.
+The Lord’s most trusted apostles — James, John, and Peter — all believed they were living in the last days.
+And without any doubt, all three of these men believed the Second Coming of Jesus Christ was in their immediate future.

-> 6 — Proof From the Words of Christ
+6 — Proof From the Words of Christ

-> Our Lord gave us four separate statements, by which we can know the Great Tribulation and Second Coming occurred within a few years of His death.
-So let’s review these statements.
+The Lord gave us four separate statements by which we can know the Great Tribulation and Second Coming occurred within a few years of His death.

-> Statement 1: The Apostles Were Told to Flee Persecution
+Statement 1: The Apostles Were Told to Flee Persecution

-> Jesus told His apostles they would have to flee, in order to escape the tribulations preceding His return:
+Jesus told His apostles they would have to flee the area around Jerusalem, in order to escape the tribulations preceding His return:

-> But whenever they persecute you in one city, flee to the next; for truly I say to you, you will not finish going through the cities of Israel until the Son of Man comes (Matthew 10:23).
+But whenever they persecute you in one city, flee to the next; for truly I say to you, you will not finish going through the cities of Israel until the Son of Man comes (Matthew 10:23).

 But when you see the abomination of desolation standing where it should not be [let the reader understand], then those who are in Judea (the area surrounding Jerusalem) must flee to the mountains (Mark 13:14).